 Can you believe that these recycled tableware pieces are made from plastic ocean waste?
 As part of a project to tackle the plastic waste washing up on Australian shores, Supercyclers Sarah K and Andrew Simpson have sought to re-appropriate marine debris as a design resource.
 Inspired to create something that is equally beautiful and sustainable, the result is a brand-new material made from 100% plastic waste: Marine Debris Bakelite.

-The innovative material references traditional Bakelite – the original plastic, now worth a fortune as a collector’s item – and is therefore both lightweight and durable, making it a practical element to incorporate into your home.
+The innovative material references traditional Bakelite and is therefore both lightweight and durable.
+All in all, this makes the new plastic a practical element to incorporate into your home.
 What is more striking for aesthetes like us, however, is its stunning marbled quality.
 Who knew marine debris could look so fashion-forward and chic?

 The first product to use Marine Debris Bakelite was this Marine Debris Bento Box, launched at Tokyo Design Week 2015 to resounding success.
-We love the elegant geometric shapes of these boxes, and the dreamy color palette of pale blush pink and deep glossy black.
+We can’t get enough of these boxes’ elegant geometric shapes.
+Plus, we love the dreamy color palette of pale blush pink and deep glossy black.

-Can you tell us a little bit about what Supercyclers is all about?
+Can you tell us what Supercyclers is all about?

 Supercyclers is really about making sustainability a central part of design problem solving while not losing sight of good design.
-It’s always been a collaborative thing; I work with other designers on specific projects, and I also profile and organize exhibitions of designers who I believe are doing the same.
+It’s certainly always been a collaborative thing.
+I work with other designers on specific projects.
+And I also profile and organize exhibitions of designers who I believe are doing the same.

 What inspired you and Andrew to start the Marine Debris Bakelite project?